 - Positioning your brand as a thought leader in your industry

 - Showcasing your knowledge to a new audience on external websites

 - Increasing keyword rankings in Google and other search engines

 Not only this, but search engine giant, Google, have explicitly stated that great content is crucial if you want your website to be found when people search for your products or services.

 So it helps boost your SEO efforts too.

-Limelight Digital has a proven track record of creating successful Content Marketing pieces for startup businesses in a number of varying industries.
+Limelight Digital has a proven track record of creating successful Digital PR pieces for startup businesses in a number of varying industries.

-Take a look below at just some of the different Content Marketing methods available that can all have a huge impact on your business:
+Take a look below at just some of the different Digital PR methods available that can all have a huge impact on your business:

 - Infographics – Present data in a visually attractive way to support a story or challenge a theory.
 Infographics are a great way to get content shared online via popular publications.